owncloud/ocis/README.md

 ## Important Readings

-Before starting to setup an instance, we **highly** recommend reading the  [Prerequisites](https://doc.owncloud.com/ocis/next/prerequisites/prerequisites.html), the [Deployment](https://doc.owncloud.com/ocis/next/deployment/) section and especially the [General Information](https://doc.owncloud.com/ocis/next/deployment/general/general-info.html) page describing and explaining information that is valid for all deployment types.
+Before starting to set up an instance, we **highly** recommend reading the  [Prerequisites](https://doc.owncloud.com/ocis/next/prerequisites/prerequisites.html), the [Deployment](https://doc.owncloud.com/ocis/next/deployment/) section and especially the [General Information](https://doc.owncloud.com/ocis/next/deployment/general/general-info.html) page describing and explaining information that is valid for all deployment types.

 ## Run ownCloud Infinite Scale

 ### Use the Official Documentation

-See the [Quick Guide](https://doc.owncloud.com/ocis/next/quickguide/quickguide.html) or the [Binary Setup](https://doc.owncloud.com/ocis/next/deployment/binary/binary-setup.html) for a single node bare metal deployment starting with a Raspberry Pi or single server, the [Container Setup](https://doc.owncloud.com/ocis/next/deployment/container/container-setup.html) for classic container environments like docker respectively learn how to [deploy to Kubernetes](https://doc.owncloud.com/ocis/next/deployment/container/orchestration/orchestration.html).
+See the [Quick Guide](https://doc.owncloud.com/ocis/next/quickguide/quickguide.html) or the [Binary Setup](https://doc.owncloud.com/ocis/next/deployment/binary/binary-setup.html) for a single-node bare-metal deployment starting with a Raspberry Pi or single server, the [Container Setup](https://doc.owncloud.com/ocis/next/deployment/container/container-setup.html) for classic container environments like docker or learn how to [deploy to Kubernetes](https://doc.owncloud.com/ocis/next/deployment/container/orchestration/orchestration.html).

 ### Use the ocis Repo as Source

-Use this method when running a instance that has the latest code and is recommended for development purposes  only.
+Use this method to run an instance with the latest code.
+This is only recommended for development purposes.
 To build and run a local instance with demo users:

 ```console
 # get the source